-The Bank has an authorized capital stock of Twenty Two Billion Pesos (P22,000,000,000.00) divided into Two Billion Two Hundred Million shares with the par value of P10.00 per share.
+The Bank has an authorized capital stock of Twenty-Two Billion Pesos (P22,000,000,000.00) divided into Two Billion Two Hundred Million shares with the par value of P10.00 per share.
 The capital stock consists entirely of common shares with the same voting rights.
-Each share is entitled to one vote except in the election of
+Each share is entitled to one vote except in the election of directors where every stockholder may cumulate his shares in accordance with the provisions of the Title III Sec.
+23 of the RCC.

 Paid-up capital stands at Ten Billion Pesos (P10,000,000,000.00).
-There are no unpaid subscriptions and there are no Treasury shares.
+There are no unpaid subscriptions and Treasury shares.

-As of April 30, 2022, there are 82 holders of the Bank's 1,000,000,000 issued and outstanding shares, including PCD Nominee Corporation comprised of several brokers/participants holding shares on behalf of their client beneficial owners.
+There are 82 holders of the Bank's 1,000,000,000 issued and outstanding shares, including PCD Nominee Corporation which is comprised of several brokers/participants holding shares on behalf of their client beneficial owners.